Burak-Sahin/hyperchat/README.md

 1. Add frontend handling of the messages to backend
 2. Need to dynamically assign ports per container
 3. Add group chat capability
+4. Threading for multiple chats
-4. Unit tests
+5. Unit tests
-5. Other small adjustments to cover edge cases
+6. Other small adjustments to cover edge cases